 Essentially, the Taimushiito is the very heart of the animation, and it helps to keep a constant beat to the piece, so the whole thing is timed to perfection.

-This means that any voice acting work can be dubbed in successfully.
+This means that any voice-acting work can be dubbed successfully.
 It is critical to any anime production.

 As you can see from the above stages of anime production, it is not an easy task.
-Dedicating yourself to producing anime is a huge step, but definitely, one that is worth taking if it is something you are truly passionate about.
+Dedicating yourself to producing anime is a huge step, but it is worth taking if you are truly passionate about it.

 Hopefully, this article made you more familiar with each of the steps involved in anime production, so you now have a starting idea about how to make your own anime.

-Remember, though, that big anime productions have teams of hundreds of people working on just a single episode of anime, so learning and mastering each of the skills will be a big task.
+Remember, though, that big anime productions have teams of hundreds of people working on just a single anime episode, so learning and mastering each skill will be a big task.